Overview

 Specifications

-• Weight: The lens weighs 930g, making it relatively lightweight for a super-telephoto lens of this length.
+• Weight: The lens weighs approximately 2.05 lbs (around 930 g), making it notably light for a 600mm super-telephoto prime.

 Related Reviews